Relative p-adic Hodge theory: Foundations: Relative Robba rings

 \section{Relative Robba rings}

 We now begin in earnest to consider the relative setting.
-Although we will ultimately need to consider analogues of the Robba ring itself, these are not so straightforward to construct, and we leave them to a subsequent paper.
+Although for some applications it is necessary to consider analogues of the Robba ring itself, these are not so straightforward to construct, and we leave them to a subsequent paper.
 Here, we treat only the analogue of the extended Robba ring in which the field of positive characteristic (over which we define Witt vectors) is replaced by a more general ring.
 As noted in the introduction, this pertains to a ``geometric'' relativization of slope theory, which is rather different from an ``arithmetic'' relativization in which one works with power series over a more general ring.
 (See Remark~\ref{R:arithmetic families} for some discussion of the latter.)

-\begin{hypothesis} For the remainder of the paper, let $R$ be a perfect uniform Banach algebra over $\Fp$, with norm $\alpha$.
-When $R$ has been assumed to be an analytic field, we conventionally change its name from $R$ to $L$, but this change is pointed out explicitly in each instance. \end{hypothesis}
+\begin{hypothesis} For the remainder of the paper, let $(R,R^+)$ be a perfect uniform adic Banach algebra over $\Fp$ with spectral norm $\alpha$, such that $R$ is a Banach algebra over some analytic field.
+(The condition that $R$ be defined over an analytic field is no restriction at all if we are willing to modify the norm on $R$ without changing the norm topology; see Remark~\ref{R:warp norm}.)
+When $R$ has been assumed to be an analytic field, we conventionally change its name from $R$ to $L$, but this change is pointed out explicitly in each instance.

+It is possible to further weaken the hypothesis on $R$ in some of the results; see for example Remark~\ref{R:global invariants free of trivial spectrum}.
+However, this extra generality is of no use to us: our ultimate goal is to consider perfectoid algebras, which always give rise to perfect uniform Banach algebras over analytic fields (see Definition~\ref{D:primitive}). \end{hypothesis}

 \begin{remark} For $x = \sum_{i=m}^\infty p^i [\overline{x}_i] \in W(R)[p^{-1}]$, for each $h \in \ZZ$, the set

 is closed in $\calM(R)$.
 Consequently, the $p$-adic absolute value of the image of $x$ in $W(\calH(\beta))[p^{-1}]$ is a lower semicontinuous function of $\beta \in \calM(R)$.
 When $x$ is a unit, this function is seen to be continuous by applying the same argument to $x^{-1}$. \end{remark}